Moto X4: You’ve seen the specs, now come the leaked pics

 The rear cameras will be 8-megapixels and 12-megapixels respectively, according to Blass, while the front-facing selfie cam will be a whopping 16-megapixels.

-If and when it arrives, the Moto X4 will be the successor to 2015's excellent Moto X Style, which was billed as a premium offering, packed a QHD display and a Snapdragon 808 processor.
+If and when it arrives, the Moto X4 will be the successor to 2015's excellent Moto X Style, which was billed as a premium offering, and packed a QHD display alongside a Snapdragon 808 processor.

-Will this be a triumphant Moto X range after a length of absence from the smartphone scene?
+Will this be a triumphant Moto X rebirth after some time away from the smartphone scene?
 Lend us your thoughts in the comments below.